Genomicsplc/variantkey/README.md

 * Sorting the VariantKey is equivalent of sorting by `CHROM` and `POS`.
 * The 64 bit VariantKey can be exported as a 16 character hexadecimal string.
 * Sorting the hexadecimal representation of VariantKey in alphabetical order is equivalent of sorting the VariantKey numerically.
+* Each VariantKey code is unique for a given reference genome.
+* The direct comparisons of two VariantKeys makes sense only if they both refer to the same genome reference.
 * Comparing two variants by VariantKey only requires comparing two numbers, a very well optimized operation in current computer architectures.
 In contrast, comparing two normalized variants in VCF format requires comparing one numbers and three strings.
 * VariantKey can be used as a main database key to index data by "variant".
 This simplify common searching, merging and filtering operations.
 * All types of database joins between two data sets (inner, left, right and full) can be easily performed using the VariantKey as index.